List of ministers of finance (Indonesia)

-The minister of finance of the Republic of Indonesia (Indonesian: Menteri Keuangan) is the head of the Indonesian Ministry of Finance.
+The Minister of Finance of the Republic of Indonesia (Indonesian: Menteri Keuangan) is the head of the Indonesian Ministry of Finance.
 The minister is tasked with organizing government affairs in the field of state finances to assist the President in administering state government.

-The current minister of finance is Purbaya Yudhi Sadewa, who has served in the position since 8 September 2025.
-The minister is supported by the a Deputy Ministers of Finance, Suahasil Nazara.
+The current minister of finance is Suahasil Nazara, who has served in the position since 14 September 2026.
+The minister is supported by the a Deputy Ministers of Finance.

 List of ministers

 The following are a list of persons and politicians who have been appointed as the minister of finance in Indonesia.